library(spdep)

 set.seed(12345)

-SLM_pre_maj_bayes <- spBreg_lag(form_pre_maj, data=eng324, listw=lw, control=list(ndraw=22000L, nomit=2000L, thin=10L))
+<- spBreg_lag(form_pre_maj, data=eng324, listw=lw, control=list(ndraw=22000L, nomit=2000L, thin=10L)) SLM_pre_maj_bayes

 set.seed(12345)

-SLM_post_maj_bayes <- spBreg_lag(form_post_maj, data=eng324, listw=lw, control=list(ndraw=22000L, nomit=2000L, thin=10L))
+<- spBreg_lag(form_post_maj, data=eng324, listw=lw, control=list(ndraw=22000L, nomit=2000L, thin=10L)) SLM_post_maj_bayes

-As can be seen, no R is needed to give the number of samples to draw, because they are already at hand.
+is needed to give the number of samples to draw, because they are already at hand.
 If we wished to modify the priors of the Bayesian models, we could also explore the consequences for the impacts - here uninformative priors have been used, yielding results very like those of maximum likelihood:

-sum_imp_pre <- summary(impacts(SLM_pre_maj_bayes, tr=trMat))
+<- summary(impacts(SLM_pre_maj_bayes, tr=trMat))

-sum_imp_post <- summary(impacts(SLM_post_maj_bayes, tr=trMat))
+sum_imp_pre <- summary(impacts(SLM_post_maj_bayes, tr=trMat)) sum_imp_post

-pre_tot <- sum_imp_pre$sres$total[, c(1:3, 6, 8)]
+<- sum_imp_pre$sres$total[, c(1:3, 6, 8)]

-post_tot <- sum_imp_post$sres$total[, c(1:3, 6, 8)]
+pre_tot <- sum_imp_post$sres$total[, c(1:3, 6, 8)]

-R <- nrow(pre_tot)
+post_tot <- nrow(pre_tot)

-tot <- as.data.frame(rbind(pre_tot, post_tot))
+R <- as.data.frame(rbind(pre_tot, post_tot))

-names(tot)[4] <- "log.realWg."
+tot names(tot)[4] <- "log.realWg."

-bdf <- data.frame(tot, rho=c(c(SLM_pre_maj_bayes[, "rho"]), c(SLM_post_maj_bayes[, "rho"])), CCT=factor(c(rep("pre", times=R), rep("post", times=R)), levels=c("pre", "post")))
+<- data.frame(tot, rho=c(c(SLM_pre_maj_bayes[, "rho"]), c(SLM_post_maj_bayes[, "rho"])), CCT=factor(c(rep("pre", times=R), rep("post", times=R)), levels=c("pre", "post"))) bdf

 library(tinyplot)